Updated

 - state and county governments (for job applications).

-There are ways that a party can try to clear-up his or her own rap sheet.
+There are ways that you can try to clear up your own rap sheet in California.
 A few examples are to:

 - obtain an expungement,